ElektraInitiative/PermaplanT/doc/usecases/layers/plants_layer.md

   The user accidentally adds or moves a plant element in the wrong location and uses the app's undo function to correct the mistake.
 - **Error scenario:**
   - The user attempts to add, move or edit a plant element but the app is experiencing technical difficulties and is unable to complete the request, displaying an error message.
   - There is an error in the app's plant relationship indication and the lines connecting the plants are not displayed correctly.
-In this case, the app displays an error message
+In this case, the app displays an error message.
 - **Postcondition:**
-  The user's plan includes the added, edited, moved or deleted plant element as desired.
+  The user's map includes the added, edited, moved or deleted plant element as desired.
 - **Non-functional Constraints:**
+  - Performance